harlan-zw/harlanzw.com-vitepress/app/blog/building-unlighthouse/index.md

 Vitest makes writing your logic and tests a breeze and I'd recommend checking it out for any project.

-## The packages

 ### [unbuild](https://github.com/unjs/unbuild)

 This package is described as a "A unified javascript build system".

-In reality, it's a minimal config way to build your complex application code.
+In reality, it's a minimal config way to build your package code to ESM and CJS.

 One of the amazing features of unbuild is stubbing.
-This means you can run code from your dist folder and have it compile just in time.
+This allows you can run source code from your dist folder, meaning it transpiles just-in-time.

 This allows you to completely cut out the build step when you're iterating and testing integrations on your package.